nekonaute/roborobo4/README.md

 ./roborobo -l config/Tutorial.properties
 ```

-Roborobo (C++) examples can be found in the <your_roborobo_folder>/prj directory.
+Roborobo (C++) examples are in the <your_roborobo_folder>/prj directory.
 Note that project selection is achieved from the configuration file (config/filename.properties)

 ## What next?